Wicked Bible: Remaining copies

 A number of copies also exist in private collections.
 In 2008, a copy of the Wicked Bible went up for sale online, priced at $89,500.
 A second copy was put up for sale from the same website which was priced at $99,500 as of 2015.
-Both copies were sold for around the asking price.

 In 2014, William Scheide donated his library of rare books and manuscripts to Princeton University, with a copy of the Wicked Bible among its holdings.